ALL COURSES ARE CURRENTLY BEING RUN ONLINE VIA ZOOM. We do not know when it will be possible to resume face-to-face

 Here is what one participant thought of the course "Most enjoyable.
 Wish I had done something like this years ago!"
 (October 2009)

 The programme of Observer Courses for the remainder of 2019 is listed below, followed by the dates beginning to appear for 2020.
 We try to run the courses early in the year so that people have the maximum time to be out and recording, but autumn/winter courses are also arranged.
-Additional courses will be added if there is sufficient demand.
+Additional courses will be added if/when there is sufficient demand.
 We can also organise courses for clubs and dive centres.
 Contact National Coordinator Charlotte Bolton: email@example.com or your nearest Seasearch co-ordinator if you would like to arrange for a course to be run for your club.
-To book onto one of the courses below please contact the organiser listed or use the online booking link.
+To book onto one of the courses below please contact the organiser listed (or use the online booking link).

 The Surveyor Course is aimed at experienced Seasearch Observers and others with a good background knowledge of marine life and marine recording.
 The aim is to enable you to complete the Seasearch Survey Form which is used on most of the expeditionary Seasearch dives and which gives much more detailed information for future conservation purposes.

 The course lasts two days and includes a dive on the second day.
 The Course concentrates on indentifying and classifying marine habitats, and on the priority species and habitats used to identify marine protected areas.
 Again we use video on the first day and you fill in practice forms both from the video and from the dive itself.
 The course is assessed and successful participants can carry on and become Seasearch Surveyors after completing a further five forms and an ID test.

-The course dates currently emerging for 2019 are listed below and more can be arranged if there is sufficient demand.
-If you want to attend a course then please contact your local coordinator or let us know at firstname.lastname@example.org and we will try to arrange courses in appropriate places.
+The course dates for 2019 and 2020 are listed below and more can be arranged if there is sufficient demand.
+If you want to attend a course then please contact your local coordinator or let us know at email@example.com and we will try to arrange courses in appropriate places.

 Recorder Development Workshops